 - Have an effective roadmap.
-First, create an effective agenda.
+First, create an effective meeting agenda.
 Distribute the agenda at least a week before the meeting.
 Supply enough time ahead of the meeting to encourage people to come prepared.
-Include names of board members to lead various parts of the agenda, to keep everyone engaged.
+Include names of board members to lead various parts of the agenda to keep everyone engaged.
 With each item, identify the issue, the information available to address it, the steps to take, and who’s in charge.
-With each item, who will do what, by when?
+With each item, who will do what, and by when?
 Then, place time limits right into the meeting agenda.
 Assign a start and finish time for each item.
 This way the board knows when it’s running behind, and strives to avoid excessive banter and tangents.

 - Take advanced planning seriously.
 Advanced planning gives board members what they need to handle meeting time wisely, for the benefit of everyone present.
 Send any relevant reports to the members in advance.
-Quite simply, the meeting is not the time to receive reports and findings.
-Prepare your board for the meeting by sending any reports, along with the agenda, before the scheduled meeting, when they are motivated to read the materials.
+Quite simply, during the meeting itself is not the time to receive reports and findings.
+Prepare your board for the meeting by sending any reports—along with the agenda—before the scheduled meeting, when they are motivated to read the materials.
 Why is this motivational?
 Board members who come ready to knowledgeably contribute to a meeting are its most influential participants.
 They vote with confidence, anticipating an informed outcome, as they use the meeting to discuss information that’s already familiar.
 This keeps the chairperson from having to explain background materials.
 And it keeps the discussion tight, informed, and focused.

 - Begin with verve.
 Consider having a brief (less than two minutes) audio-visual clip that starts the meeting off on an uplifting note.
 Set the stage for a gathering by showing participants how their commitment makes a difference in the community.
 Camaraderie is the keynote for everything to follow.
 Do be prepared for any tech issues that can arise.
 Arrive early to turn things on.
 Have a backup means of delivering any AV-supported materials, or have a tech guru at the ready.
 Invite guest collaborators from allied groups to address your board from time to time.
 Keep things lively.
 Keep the community-oriented mission visible.

 - Stay on track.
 Everybody’s time is valuable.
 Everyone should safely assume the meeting will conclude at the promised time.
 This one factor typically makes the difference between a meeting that’s a dreaded chore, and one that energizes board members and makes them feel ready to act.
 What about the board member who draws out the discussion too long or derails the meeting with tangential thoughts and questions?
 This is where the well-designed agenda, allocating time to each item, pays off.
 If discussion on a given item overruns its set time, the chair should note that the group needs to tighten all subsequent items’ time limits.
 Then, the meeting will stop at the planned finish time after every item gets its fair share of the board’s attention.
 If an item absolutely won’t be reined in, consider whether it’s best suited for in-depth attention through the formation of a subcommittee.